josephrmartinez/RecipeEmbeddings/writeup.md

 [Datasette](https://datasette.io/) is an open-source tool for exploring and publishing data.
 It allows you to create web interfaces for exploring databases with minimal effort.
 Developed by Simon Willison, the co-creator of the Django web framework, Datasette is similarily designed to be simple, lightweight, and easy to use.
 One of the things it greatly simplifies is the ability to quickly spin up "semantic search" against a SQLite database.

 Semantic search is a method for returning highly relavant results based on *meaning* rather than just simple keyword filtering.
 In simplified terms, imagine you generate an associative meaning map around every item in a database (e.g. blog posts, documents, transcripts, articles).
 Semantic search would allow you to explore these resources based on their meaning maps, not just tags and keywords.
-We could search a recipe database with a query "comfort food" even if we never tagged any items with this term.
+This would allow you to search a recipe database with a query "comfort food" even if no items were actually tagged with this term.

 I discussed this with a lawyer friend of mine and he immediately understood it as "vibe search."
-Fittingly, this is the same term that Simon Willison used in his [excellent post](https://simonwillison.net/2023/Oct/23/embeddings/) that describes working with embeddings in more detail.
+Fittingly, this is the same term that Simon Willison used in his [excellent post](https://simonwillison.net/2023/Oct/23/embeddings/) that describes working with semantic search and embeddings in more detail.

 This is super exciting!